ServiceStack/docs.servicestack.net/MyApp/_pages/pre-release.md

 The `{PATCH}` version is used to distinguish updates from normal releases where a `{PATCH}` above **0** indicates an Enhancement Release.

-Whilst we want to minimize the effort for Customers to upgrade we also want to make any fixes or enhancements to the previous release available sooner as there are often fixes reported and resolved immediately after each release and made available in our **pre-release packages on MyGet** that most Customers wont get until the next major Release on NuGet.
+Whilst we want to minimize the effort for Customers to upgrade we also want to make any fixes or enhancements to the previous release available sooner as there are often fixes reported and resolved immediately after each release and made available in our **pre-release NuGet packages feed** that most Customers wont get until the next major Release on NuGet.

 To deliver updates sooner we dedicate time immediately after each release to resolving issues and adding enhancements to existing features so we can publish update releases before starting work on new major features.
 Update releases will be primarily additive and minimally disruptive so they're safe to upgrade.

 - An **even** `{PATCH}` version number indicates an "Update" release published to **NuGet**.
-- An **odd** version number indicates a "pre-release" version that's only **available on MyGet**
+- An **odd** version number indicates a "pre-release" version that's only **available on Feedz.io** or [GitHub Packages](/gh-nuget)

 Versioning scheme example: